Tom Bowley

 Slowing Momentum Could Pose a Threat to this Rally

 That's the bad news.
 The good news is that momentum issues are more of a short-term nature than a long-term one.
 Still, as traders, we need to respect them just the same.
-First, let's take a look at the benchmark S&P 500 index on...
+First, let's take a look at the benchmark S&P 500...
 READ MORE

 MEMBERS ONLY